Why would two people with the same job have completely different hobbies?

 In 2005 Piggly Wiggly a US grocery store introduced Biometric Buying- paying by fingerprint..It didn't last because the company that provided the technology went out of business)

-Easier and easier to spend--Pay by mobile or app- some businesses are allowing augmented reality and mobile apps (QR codes) to connect to pay for goods or to take advantage of special deals.
+Easier and easier to spend--Pay by mobile or app- Many businesses are allowing apple pay, augmented reality and mobile apps (QR codes) to connect to pay for goods or to take advantage of special deals.
 Tap and pay with smart phones.

 Consumers are more and more in control of what they watch..it's about PULL not PUSH The consumer today is no longer a passive entity, the consumer is more and more involved

-The rise of ad skipping functions embedded in emerging technologies such as digital personal video recorders (PVRs) and online streaming shows continue to fragment the market, as they say it threatens both the revenue and viability of TV broadcasters.
+The rise of ad skipping functions embedded in emerging technologies, digital personal video recorders (PVRs) and online streaming shows continue to fragment the market, as they say it threatens both the revenue and viability of TV broadcasters.
 In Britain some firms have experimented with paying people to view the commercials -see Pay to Watch

-More On demand viewing and television shows watched online - example hulu.com/netflix
+More On demand viewing and television shows watched online - example hulu.com/netflix/ and android boxes

 USER Generated Content - everyday people are posting more and more, youtube stars have followings and influenceand.
 Many marketers today are jumping on the bandwagon and using Crowdsourcing techniques to run contests where consumers are challenged to create ads.
 Instead of content only created by a marketer, today we see the consumer involved in the creation of the message.
 When Google purchased YouTube in Oct 2006, it was not because YouTube was profitable.
 Google bought the potential that YouTube offered through possible advertising revenue.